 Introduction: Handheld Smart Mirror (Plug-and-play)

-In this Instructable, I'm riding the popular wave of smart mirrors and showing you all how I made a portable, handheld smart mirror.
+In this Instructable, I'm showing you all how I made a portable, handheld smart mirror.
 It's plug-and-play in the sense that once everything is soldered and built, you just have to plug in the Compute Stick and you should be good to go!
 This Instructable will focus heavily on the design and the construction electronic hardware in order to fit the needs of a portable smart mirror.

 Step 1: Materials